athieriot/JTaches/README.md

 Hack
 ----

-If you want to build a Tache, you need to write a new class extending ConfiguredTache.
+If you want to build a Tache, you need to write a new class implementing the Tache interface.
+ConfiguredTache is just an abstract class made to ease the work.

 Then, you have access to four methods:

-+ getConfiguration(), providing a Map loaded with the attributes in the Yaml file.
++ getPath() that you need to implement to provide the path to watch.
-+ onCreate(), onDelete() and onModify() which correspond to event callbacks and have to be implemented.
-See WatchEvent.
++ onCreate(), onDelete() and onModify() which are events callbacks and have to be implemented.
+See [WatchEvent](http://docs.oracle.com/javase/7/docs/api/java/nio/file/WatchEvent.html).

+Additionally if you use ConfiguredTache:

++ getConfiguration() provide a Map, loaded with the attributes in the Yaml file.
-+ additionally, ConfiguredTache can take a list of String as second argument to indicate mandatory configuration parameters
++ ConfiguredTache constructor can take a list of String as second argument to indicate mandatory configuration parameters

+One thing you have to know with the configuration file is that the Taches are instantiated by SnakeYaml directly.
+So, if you respect the interface and the SnakeYaml documentation, you can override the default constructors to do whatever you want.

 Known issues
 ------------

 + Watch is not recursive: [https://github.com/athieriot/JTaches/issues/1](https://github.com/athieriot/JTaches/issues/1)
-+ One instance of each Tache only: [https://github.com/athieriot/JTaches/issues/2](https://github.com/athieriot/JTaches/issues/2)
 + Modify is fired after each creation: [https://github.com/athieriot/JTaches/issues/4](https://github.com/athieriot/JTaches/issues/4)